luluzhou1/alinush.github.io/_posts/2025-05-22-how-to-easily-make-aptos-pq-secure.md

 <div style="display: none;">$
 $</div> <!-- $ -->

-I tend to get the _"Is Aptos PQ-secure?"_ or _"Can Aptos be made PQ-secure?"_ questions very often.
+I tend to get the _"Is Aptos post-quantum (PQ) secure?"_ or _"Can Aptos be made PQ-secure?"_ questions very often.

 This post should serve as a good, initial answer.
 (I will evolve it in time.)